d3/d3-quadtree/README.md

 <a name="quadtree_add" href="#quadtree_add">#</a> <i>quadtree</i>.<b>add</b>(<i>point</i>)

 Adds the specified new *point* to this quadtree and returns *quadtree*.
+If the specified point is outside of the current bounds, the quadtree is expanded by repeatedly doubling its width and height until the new point is contained by the quadtree; otherwise, the point is added to the appropriate place in the existing tree.
 The point must have the following properties:

 * `x` - the *x*-coordinate of the point
 * `y` - the *y*-coordinate of the point